-The Board believes that it is in the best interest of the Company to facilitate private aircraft travel for each of our Chief Executive Officer and Executive Chairman in order to best enable conduct of business in a manner that promotes safety and efficiency.
-Accordingly, the Board adopted an aircraft use policy pursuant to which the Company arranged for flights for Mr. Martin, certain of which were not integrally and directly related to the performance of Mr. Martin's duties, and which conferred a personal benefit to Mr. Martin.
+The Board believes that it is in the best interest of the Company to facilitate private aircraft travel for our Chief Executive Officer in order to best enable conduct of business in a manner that promotes safety and efficiency.
+The Board also believes that it is in the best interest of the Company to facilitate private aircraft travel for our other executive officers for business travel and, in limited circumstances, personal travel.
+Accordingly, the Board adopted an aircraft use policy pursuant to which the Company arranged for flights for Mr. Martin and Mr. Herde, certain of which were not integrally and directly related to the performance of their duties, and which conferred a personal benefit to them.
 The incremental cost to the Company of such flights is included in the "All Other Compensation" column of the Summary Compensation Table below.
-Mr. Martin did not receive a gross-up for any of the imputed income associated with such flights.
+Neither Mr. Martin nor Mr. Herde received a gross-up for any of the imputed income associated with such flights.

 Additionally, because Dr. Leddy maintains a primary residence outside of a reasonable daily commuting range to our headquarters in San Diego, California, the Company provides a Company-paid corporate apartment for Dr. Leddy when he is at Company headquarters.
-The aggregate cost of rent paid by the Company for this corporate apartment during 2023 is reported in the "Summary Compensation Table" section below.
+The aggregate cost of rent paid by the Company for this corporate apartment during 2024 is reported in the "Summary Compensation Table" section below.